 The Department of Biomedical Engineering (BME) at the University of Florida offers the Master of Engineering (ME), the Master of Science (MS) and the Doctorate of Philosophy (PhD) degrees in Biomedical Engineering.
-The BME Graduate Program Guidelines detail the policies and regulations governing these programs and should be used in conjunction with the global University of Florida Graduate Guidelines.
+The BME Graduate Program Guidelines detail the policies and regulations governing these programs and should be used in conjunction with the global University of Florida Graduate guidelines found in the UF Graduate Student Handbook.
 It is the responsibility of the student to be familiar with both publications and to adhere to the stated rules.